avramovic/aws-cron-job/readme.md

 ## Usage

-Simply, instead of executing your cron job as:
+Simply, instead of running your cron job as:

 	php artisan schedule:run